theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-03_instructions.md

 ![Creating a Notebook in Azure Databricks](Linked_Image_Files/M03-E03-T04-img01.png)

-3. Ensure that the Cluster states the name of the cluster that you have created earlier, click on **Create**

-     > **Note**: This will open up a Notebook with the title My Notebook (Scala).

-4. In the Notebook, in the cell  **Cmd 1**, copy the following code and paste it into the cell:
+3. In the Notebook, in the cell  **Cmd 1**, copy the following code and paste it into the cell:

     ```scala
     //Connect to Azure Data Lake Storage Gen2 account